 A word of caution when purchasing a kit!

 The filters provided typically are just enough filtration for the tank.
 As a general rule, I usually like to use a filter that is rated for a slightly larger tank than the tank I have.

 As an example;

-This ensures the filter can handle the tank and provide a little more filtration.
+If I have a 10-gallon tank, I would prefer a filter rated for 20 gallons, which ensure the filter can handle the tank and provide a little more filtration.

-The more filtration the better!
+The more filtration is better!